imjacobclark/manager-README/README.md

 ## Catch Ups

 I will schedule a bi-weekly catch up in your diary when you join my team, it's important to know that these catch ups are your time to discuss anything that's on your mind, what you need, how you're doing, if there is anything I can help with and how you're progressing with your Objectives and Key Results.
-You should be leading these conversations and coming prepared - take a few moments before our catchup to write anything down you'd like to discuss with me, it can be hard thinking on the spot!
+You should be leading these conversations and coming prepared - take a few moments before our catchup to write anything down anything you'd like to discuss with me, it can be hard thinking on the spot!

 Sometimes we will go for a walk, coffee, canteen, ice-cream - it won't always be in a stuffy meeting room!